Local navigation with VFF

 Obstacle Vector

 The obstacle vector is to be calculated from the sensor readings we obtain from the surroundings of the robot.
-Each obstacle in front of the car, is going to provide a repulsive vector, which we will add to obtain the resultant repulsive vector.
-Assign a repulsive vector, for each of the 180 sensor readings.
-The magnitude of the repulsive vector is inversely proportional to the magnitude of the sensor reading.
-Once, all the repulsive vectors are obtained they are all added, to get the resultant.
+Each obstacle in front of the car, is going to provide a repulsion vector, which we will add to obtain the resulting repulsion vector.
+Assign a repulsion vector, for each of the 180 sensor readings.
+The magnitude of the repulsion vector is inversely proportional to the magnitude of the sensor reading.
+Once all the repulsion vectors are obtained, they are all added, to get the final one.

 Note: There is a catch in this case, you may notice that most of the time in our implementation of the exercise we get an obstacle vector which is almost always pointing opposite to the direction in which we are supposed to head.
-This is a problem, as adding this vector directly to the target vector, would give a resultant which is more or less, quite not we expect.
-Hence, there is some trick we need to apply to solve this problem.
+This is a problem, as adding this vector directly to the target vector, would give a resulting vector which is more or less, quite not what we expected.
+Hence, there is a trick we need to apply to solve this problem.

 Direction Vector